 Indoor seating only.
 Evening service only.

-This is a special place if you love cocktails and especially so if you love cigars.
-The toney interior, replete with leather lounge furniture, a performance stage and a giant TV screen sports room make this the best man cave you can imagine, and ladies are also welcome.
+This is a special place if you love cigars and cocktails.
+The toney interior, replete with leather lounge furniture, a performance stage and a giant TV screen sports room make this the best man cave you can imagine, and ladies are always welcome.
 It’s fitted with the ultimate in air conditioning technology, completely exchanging the air every 4 minutes.
 That makes it non-smoker friendly.
 Purchase a cigar in their walk-in humidor, or rent a secure drawer for your own private stash.

 Indoor and outdoor patio seating.
 Evening service only.